 Metroparks Toledo is proposing to construct a 10-foot-wide, shared-use path beginning at the existing Swan Creek Preserve parking lot off Airport Highway to Byrne Road as part of a larger plan to connect Maumee with Swan Creek and the UT Medical Center.

 The South Toledo park named for the creek is an oasis in an urban area, providing crucial feeding and resting ground for migratory birds and a nesting area for resident species.
-The forested banks of Swan Creek offer a sheltered corridor of wild vegetation in the midst of the city.
+The forested banks of Swan Creek offer a sheltered corridor of wild vegetation.
 Animals such as deer, fox and raccoon use the corridor to move between feeding, resting and mating areas.

-Swan Creek spans 441 acres and an additional 154 acres along the Swan Creek Corridor.
-Activities and attractions include scenic overlooks along the trails, a swinging bridge, indoor and picnic shelters, a playground and wildlife feedings stations with indoor viewing areas, called Windows on Wildlife.
+Swan Creek spans 441 acres with an additional 154 acres along the creek.
+Activities and attractions include scenic overlooks along the trails, a swinging bridge, indoor and picnic facilities, a gazebo made for weddings, two playgrounds and a Window on Wildlife.

 Latest From Our Blog